-Significant work has been done over the last 2 years to improve the integration of strategic and operational planning to ensure a clear 'golden thread'.
-The new Community Plan, (incorporating Fairer East Ren) has given us a refreshed set of strategic outcomes, which when considered alongside our long-term financial plan, Capital Investment plan and detailed demographic analysis, have given us a solid foundation on which to further develop our Vision for the Future.
+Significant work has been done to improve the integration of strategic and operational planning to ensure a clear 'golden thread'.
+The Community Plan, (incorporating Fairer East Ren), long-term financial plan, Capital Investment plan and detailed demographic analysis, have given us a solid foundation on which to further develop our Vision for the Future.